Gain the skills you'll need to succeed in the fast-growing field of project management.

 The Power of Planning

-In Lesson 2, you will learn how planning represents a key factor in helping you develop your project plan.
+In this lesson, you will learn how planning represents a key factor in helping you develop your project plan.
 We'll start off the lesson by discussing the nature of planning and discovering the benefits of planning.
 Next, we will move on to examine the various planning elements and identify the planning process.
 Then, we'll explore two planning constraints: the triple constraint and the limiting factor.
 We'll finish Lesson 2 by discussing how contingency planning can be beneficial, recognizing the power of the plan-do-check-act (PDCA) concept, and seeing how estimating is such an essential component of planning.

 The Power of Control